GrupoDiana/BRT-Documentation/docs/osc/listener.md

 #### Return

+`control/actionResult /listener/setAmbisonicsOrder <string listenerModel_id> <bool set> <string description>`

+The return confirmation refers to the `listener_id`, indicating `set=true` if the action has been successfully performed and `set=false` if not.
+In both cases a `description` is added to give more details.

-On success, an echo is returned to all subscribers: `/listener/setAmbisonicsOrder <string listenerModel_id> <int ambisonicsOrder>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/listener/setAmbisonicsOrder DirectPath 3`
+BeRTA receives and echoes back to all subscribiers but the sender:`/listener/setAmbisonicsOrder DirectPath 3`

-BeRTA sends back to all subscribers: `/listener/setAmbisonicsOrder DirectPath 3`
+BeRTA sends back to the sender: `control/actionResult /listener/setAmbisonicsOrder DirectPath true "Ambisonics order set to 3"`

 <!----------------------------------------------------------------------------------->
 ---